Pondidum/Stronk/readme.md

 ### Customising Configuration Source
 *This is used to customise where Stronk will read configuration values from.*

-Stronk comes with one implementaion of `IConfigurationSource`:
+Stronk comes with one implementation of `IConfigurationSource`:

 * [AppConfigSource](https://github.com/Pondidum/Stronk/blob/master/src/Stronk/AppConfigSource.cs) - this uses the `ConfigurationManager` class, which means both `App.Config` and `Web.Config` are supported out of the box.